epphaava/IoT/Module 3/Module 3.md

 Team network infrastructure
   * We set the old laptop up as a gateway.
 The network SSID is iotempire-KEP.

-Button to LED directly on microcontroller
+Button to LED directly on microcontroller.
+PULLUP/PULLDOWN resistors.
-  * Code in folder LED_Button
+  * Code in folder LED_Button.
+Pull-up and pull-down resistors offer the same functionality and which one is used mostly doesn't matter.
+The difference lies in whether the voltage at the output (e.g. LED) is high or low while the circuit is not complete.

 Computer to Microcontroller via Webrequest.
  * Computer to microcontroller onboard LED via Web request: code in folder LED_Server/LED_Server